 Church-wide reading plan

-We are currently spending 60 days reading through Paul's letters and the letter to the Hebrews.
+We are currently spending 60 days reading the major prophets together.
 Click here to join us via the YouVersion app (available for Apple & Android), or click here to download a PDF of the reading plan.

 Bible reading plans abound - Google it if you don’t believe me!
 With all that is out there, here are a few suggested plans.
 The first two are a good place to start.
 The other four are some additional ones worth looking into.